NicolasJacquemin/maborderconfirm/README.md

 # maborderconfirm
-Prestashop module to confirm a order is received
+Prestashop module to confirm an order is received